Compose Your Policies! Improving Diffusion-based or Flow-based Robot Policies via Test-time Distribution-level Composition: Experiment

 \subsection{Comprehensive Analysis of GPC Effectiveness}

 \textbf{Analysis on GPC’s Superiority via Visualization.} For the third question, Fig.~\ref{fig:dis_vis} illustrates how GPC improves sample distributions under different settings: \textit{\textbf{(i)} GPC under different modalities.} In Fig.~\ref{fig:dis_vis}(a), DP$_{\text{img}}$ and DP$_{\text{pcd}}$ learn distinct distributions.
-By adjusting the convex weights, GPC adapts smoothly between them. \eg, at $w_1{=}0.3$, the composed distribution achieves SR=0.71, surpassing both unimodal policies.
-This demonstrates how GPC leverages knowledge from different modalities to form a more complete distribution. \textit{\textbf{(ii)} GPC under different architectures.} In Fig.~\ref{fig:dis_vis}(b), both Florence Flow and FlowP learn broadly similar distributions, yet each exhibits localized biases.
-Through convex composition, GPC expands coverage and enhances precision. \eg, combining policies at $w_1{=}0.2$ yields 0.98 SR, higher than either base policy.
-This shows that even when base models learn similar representations, GPC refines their alignment and achieves stronger performance.
+By adjusting the convex weights, GPC adapts smoothly between them.
+This demonstrates how GPC leverages knowledge from different modalities to form a more complete distribution. \textit{\textbf{(ii)} GPC under different architectures.} In Fig.~\ref{fig:dis_vis}(b), both Florence and FlowP learn broadly similar distributions, yet each exhibits localized biases.
+Through convex composition, GPC expands coverage and enhances precision.
+This shows that even when base models learn similar representations, GPC refines their alignment and achieves stronger results.
 Overall, these visualizations confirm that GPC generalizes across modalities and architectures, with appropriate weighting yielding broader and more accurate distributions than individual policies.

 \textbf{Analysis on Execution-Time Sample Distributions.} Fig.~\ref{fig:dis_execution} shows the evolution of execution-time sample distributions.
 Baselines DP$_{\text{img}}$ and DP$_{\text{pcd}}$ produce scattered or noisy patterns, particularly in later stages, indicating instability and higher variance.
 In contrast, GPC yields coherent and concentrated distributions, ensuring greater stability and mitigating error accumulation during execution.